thangtran76/eks/README.md

 curl "<LOAD_BALANCER_EXTERNAL_IP>"
 We should see the Nginx web page HTML again.
 (If you don't, wait a few more minutes.)
 In a new browser tab, navigate to the same IP, where we should again see the Nginx web page.

-Copy the content of asg-policy.json to your clipboard.
-Switch to the AWS Management Console.
-Navigate to the IAM service.
-Click Roles in the left sidebar.
-Type "node" in the search bar.
-Click the name of the role that appears in the search results to open it.
-Click + Add inline policy.
-Click the JSON tab.
-Delete the default text from the policy editor, and paste in the content of asg-policy.json you copied to your clipboard earlier.
-Click Review policy.
-Name the policy "CA".
-Click Create policy.

 ## Monitoring